Welcome to the Multimedia Special Interest Group (SIG)!

 There are quite a few other software packages that are used by members of our SIG.
 The Camera Club also provides classes in some of the more popular ones – see the GVR Camera Club Calendar for class availability and dates.

-The Multimedia SIG will start listing quality sources of information found on the internet in this section.
+The Multimedia SIG lists quality sources of information found on the internet in this section.
 (Click Here!)
 (More will be added in the future, so check back periodically for updates.)